Capillary surfaces arising in singular perturbation problems: Monotonicity formula of Spruck

-It is convenient to work with a weaker definition of non-degeneracy which only assures that the blow-up does not vanish identically. \begin{defn} We say that $u$ is degenerate at $x_0$ if $\liminf\limits_{r\to 0}\frac1r \fint\limits_{B_{r}(x_0)}u^+=0$. \end{defn} It is known that the solutions of \eqref{pde-0} are locally Lipschitz continuous, see Appendix Proposition \ref{prop1}.
-It yields that there is a subsequence $\e_j\to 0$ such that $u_{\e_j}\to u$ locally uniformly, in fact $u$ is a stationary point of the Alt-Caffarelli problem in some weak sense and the blow-up of $u$ can be approximated by some scaled family of solutions to \eqref{pde-0}, see Appendix. \begin{prop} Let $u$ be a limit of some sequence $u_{\e_j}$ as in Proposition \ref{prop-compactness}.
-Then any blow-up of $u$ at a non-degenerate point is a homogeneous function of degree one. \end{prop} \begin{proof} To fix the ideas we assume that $0\in \fb u$ where $u$ is non-degenerate.
+It is known that the solutions of \eqref{pde-0} are locally Lipschitz continuous, see Appendix Proposition \ref{prop1}.
+Consequently, there is a subsequence $\e_j\to 0$ such that $u_{\e_j}\to u$ locally uniformly.
+Furthermore, $u$ is a stationary point of the Alt-Caffarelli problem in some weak sense and the blow-up of $u$ can be approximated by some scaled family of solutions to \eqref{pde-0}, see Appendix Propositions \ref{prop-1st-blow} and \ref{prop-2nd-blow}. \begin{prop} Let $u$ be a limit of some sequence $u_{\e_j}$ as in Proposition \ref{prop-compactness}.
+Then any blow-up of $u$ at a non-degenerate point is a homogeneous function of degree one. \end{prop} \begin{proof} To fix the ideas we assume that $0\in \fb u$ is a non-degenerate point.
 We begin with writing the Laplacian in polar coordinates

 and then introducing the auxiliary function

 A straightforward computation yields